Students periodically add to an Art Thinking wall at Havens Elementary in Piedmont, CA

 Lois Hetland, Ed.D.
 (Harvard, 2000) is Professor of Art Education at the Massachusetts College of Art and Design and a Senior Research Affiliate at Harvard Project Zero.
 With undergraduate degrees in music and visual arts, she taught elementary and middle school for 17 years.
 Her research focuses on learning, teaching, and assessment in arts and other subjects.
 Prior research includes teaching for understanding, meta-analytic reviews of art’s effects on non-arts learning, three US DOE-funded grants in Alameda County, CA; Qualities of Quality: Understanding Excellence in Arts Education; and an evaluation of Art21 Educators.
 She is co-author of five books (Studio Thinking, Studio Thinking 2, Educating for Understanding, and The Project Zero Classroom, volumes 1 and 2) and over 100 articles; she co-led the Studio Thinking Network, a monthly online conversation of Studio Thinking users, and was founding Education Chair of Project Zero’s annual summer institutes (1996 – 2005).

-Jillian Hogan is a Ph.D. student in Developmental Psychology in the Arts & Mind Lab at Boston College.
+Jillian Hogan is an Assistant Professor of Psychology at Siena College.
 In her research, she uses mixed methods to investigate what we learn through arts education and how those findings align with public perceptions.
 Her primary research interest is the teaching and learning of habits of mind in visual art and music education.
 She taught for six years in schools that specialize in gifted, inclusion, and autism spectrum disorder populations.
 When she's not reading or writing, she can be found knitting, spoiling her cats, or playing the piano poorly. www.jillhoganinboston.com

 Diane Jaquith is co-founder of Teaching for Artistic Behavior, Inc. and a retired art teacher following 25 years in K-8 public education.
 She directs the TAB Summer Teacher Institute and is an instructor in MassArt's Department of Art Education for the Saturday Studios youth programs.
 She is co-author of Engaging Learners through Artmaking, The Learner-Directed Classroom, and Studio Thinking from the Start: The K-8 Art Educator’s Handbook.
 Her blog is titled Self-Directed Art: Choice Based-Art Education.